ranieremenezes/easyfermi/README.md

 # easyFermi
-The easiest way to analyze Fermi-LAT data
+The easiest way to analyze Fermi-LAT data.

 # Requirements
 easyFermi relies on Python 3, Fermitools and Fermipy.